ropensci/roweb/_posts/2017-06-12-ropensci_text_tools.md

 ### Lots of text...
 ```

-Also have a look at meta packages `readtext` or `textreadr` which import these and other tools for automatically reading text in many different formats.
+Also have a look at meta packages `readtext` or `textreadr` which wrap these and other packages for automatically reading text in many different formats.

 ## pdf utilities